Can voluntary redundancy form the basis of an unfair dismissal claim?

 Both claimants discontinued shortly before a three-day trial was listed.

-Rehana Ahmed, a solicitor in our Insurance Litigation team, commented on this case:
+A spokesperson from our Insurance Litigation team commented on this case:

 “When damages and costs are so high, it can be nerve-wracking to defend these cases at trial.
 However, when the evidence is so overwhelming, we have to push back to defeat these fraudulent claims.”